embercsi/ember-csi/README.rst

 For example to test with the LVM driver on our development environment we can just run the following commands from the root of the `cinderlib-csi` project:

+  Note: The iscsi IP addresses are auto-assigned in the `lvm <examples/baremetal/lvm>`__ env file.
+You may change these IP addresses if desired.

 .. code-block:: shell

     $ cd tmp